-Shady Grove Fertility is a national leader in fertility research and is one of the few fertility centers in the country to employ a full-time dedicated research staff.
+Shady Grove Fertility is a national leader in fertility research and employs a full-time dedicated research staff.
 You may ask, “Why does a private fertility center take the time, effort, and expense of doing research?"
 The answer is multifold:

 We view it as part of our humanitarian responsibility to “give back” to the field.

 At Shady Grove Fertility, the volume of patients we care for gives us tremendous insight into best fertility practices.
-Therefore, the data we can collect in a few months may take many other centers/physician groups years to gather.
 We take the responsibility of ‘giving back’ to our field through research very seriously—for the benefit of all fertility patients, not just our own.

-It keeps us at the forefront, performing best-in-class medicine.
+It keeps us at the forefront, performing among the best-in-class medicine.

 We gain access to the newest medications and treatment protocols, which can greatly benefit our patients.

 For patients who participate in clinical research studies, among the benefits: access to new medications before they become available to the public and/or access to treatment at potentially a lower cost.